Mike Webster

 Michael Lewis Webster (March 18, 1952 – September 24, 2002) was an American professional football center in the National Football League (NFL) from 1974 to 1990 with the Pittsburgh Steelers and Kansas City Chiefs.
 He is a member of the Pro Football Hall of Fame, class of 1997.
-Nicknamed "Iron Mike", Webster anchored the Steelers' offensive line during much of their run of four Super Bowl victories from 1974 to 1979 and is considered by many the greatest center in NFL history.
+Nicknamed "Iron Mike", due to his durability and longevity, Webster anchored the Steelers' offensive line during much of their run of four Super Bowl victories from 1974 to 1979, and is considered by many the greatest center in NFL history.

 Webster died in 2002 at the age of 50 of a heart attack.
 The brain disease chronic traumatic encephalopathy (CTE) was initially discovered in his brain during his autopsy, and brought attention to the disease.

 Early life

-Webster was born in Tomahawk, Wisconsin north of Wausau on March 18, 1952, the second child of six children.
-He grew up on a 640-acre potato farm near Harshaw, Wisconsin southeast of Park Falls.
-As a child, Webster idolized Green Bay Packers fullback Jim Taylor.
-Webster attended Rhinelander High School in Rhinelander, Wisconsin, earning several awards in wrestling and participating in track and field.
+Webster was born in Tomahawk, Wisconsin, north of Wausau, on March 18, 1952, the second of six children.
+He grew up on a 640-acre potato farm near Harshaw, Wisconsin, southeast of Park Falls.
+As a child, Webster was a devoted Green Bay Packers fan and admired fullback Jim Taylor.
+When Webster was 10 years old, his parents who were both alcoholics divorced and a year later the family home burned down leaving his family temporarily homeless.
+To cope with his dysfunctional upbringing, Webster found refuge in sports which gave him a sense of family he never had at home.
+Webster attended Rhinelander High School in Rhinelander, Wisconsin, and was a star athlete that earned several awards in wrestling and track and field although one of his ears suffered permanent damage due to being slammed on the wrestling mat many times.
 Due to Webster's responsibilities on his family's farm, he did not start playing football until his junior year.
-His coach Dave Lechnir had to drive Webster home after practice so the latter could get home in time to do his chores.
+His head coach Dave Lechnir had to drive Webster home after practice so the latter could get home in time to do his chores.
 Despite Webster's late introduction to the game, he quickly learned how to command the offensive line and earned a football scholarship.

 College career

 After graduating from high school in 1970, Webster committed to the University of Wisconsin–Madison.
 He was 6'1" and around 230 pounds when he began his college career, he later bulked up to 255 pounds while he played for the Badgers.
 He was regarded as being the best center in the Big Ten during most of his career with the Badgers.
-While at the University of Wisconsin, Webster started at center for three seasons and was a team captain during his senior year.
+While at the University of Wisconsin, Webster started at center for three seasons and was promoted to team captain during his senior year.
 He earned recognition as the team's Most Valuable Player and received All-Big Ten honors.
 Webster also showcased his skills in many postseason games including the College All-Star Game, East-West Shrine Bowl, Hula Bowl, Senior Bowl, and the Coaches All-America Game.